ssbc/ssb2-discussion-forum/README.md

 ### Metadata

-The `metadata` field is a bipf-encoded array with 7 fields:
+The `metadata` field is a bipf-encoded array with 6 fields:

- - `author`: a ssb-bfe-encoded minibutt feed ID, an ed25519 public key
+ - `author`: the 32 bytes of an ed25519 public key
  - `feed`: a string to identity the nested feed if used.
  - `previous`: an array of message hashes of directly previous messages from the same author and feed.
  - `timestamp`: a double representing the UNIX epoch timestamp of message creation
- - `tag`: a byte with extensible tag information (the value `0x00` means a standard message, `0x01` means nested feed, `0x02` means end-of-feed).
-In future versions other tags to mean something else.
  - `contentLength`: an integer encoding the length of the bipf-encoded `content` in bytes
- - `contentHash`: the first 16 bytes of the [blake3] hash of the bipf-encoded `content` bytes
+ - `contentHash`: the first 16 bytes of the [blake3] hash of the `content` bytes

 It is important to note that one author can have multiple feeds, each nested feed defined as author + feed.

+Assuming an average feed length of 8 bytes, this gives a metadata size of 84 bytes

 ### Signature

 The `signature` uses the same HMAC signing capability (`sodium.crypto_auth`) and `sodium.crypto_sign_detached` as in the classic SSB format (ed25519).
+It is 64 bytes long.

 ### Content